inergyllc/YamlConfigurator/YamlConfigurator.Files/README.md

 #### Step 8: Copy the Token
 1. Copy the generated token and save it securely.

-**As usual.
-The token will not be retrievable after this.
+**As expected.
+The token will not be irretrievable after this.
 Remember it**